Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-How to Create a Resume for Your First Job
+How to Write a Resume for your first job

 Name: John Doe

-Contact Information: Phone number Email address, phone number, LinkedIn profile
+Contact Information: Phone number Contact Information: Email address, phone number LinkedIn profile

 Education:

-- The Bachelor’s degree is in Marketing XYZ University, Graduated May 2021
+- Master of Science degree in marketing, XYZ University, Graduated May 2021

 - Relevant courses: Market Research, Data Analysis and Consumer Behavior